-When we launched the Kickstarter campaign to raise funds for the film, we -- cautiously -- tried to raise the minimum amount of money Jennifer and I would need to go to South Dakota (e.g., flights, hotels, rental car, meals, some rental gear we need, transcription fees, etc.).
+Thanks to many of you, we have raised a bit more than the minimum amount of money Jennifer and I need to go to South Dakota (flights, hotels, rental car, meals, some rental gear we need, etc.).

-However, we are continuing to ask people to give to the project because once we get back from South Dakota we will need to hire an editor, purchase further assets for the film and for marketing, and then do the work of releasing, marketing, and distributing the film.
+We are continuing to ask people to support us because once we get back from South Dakota we need to hire an editor, finish, market, and distribute the film.
+All this costs money (actually, editing is the biggest ticket item we have, $10,000+).

 Help us tell 's story.
 Help us #StopSurrogacyNow

 Even though summer is more-or-less in full swing, last week seemed like it was extra busy with bioethics news items.
 Below is a taste of some of the top items, all of which we posted on our Facebook page and Twitter feed (to keep up with all the latest, be sure to like and follow us on either or both Facebook and Twitter).

 The Atlantic reported that genetics is even more complicated than thought: "What If (Almost) Every Gene Affects (Almost) Everything?"

 Historically, even understanding the role of one gene in one disease has been considered a major success.
 Now we have to somehow understand how combinations of seemingly hundreds or thousands of genes work together in very complicated ways.
 It’s beyond our current ability.

 Although this article didn't mention it, has implications for genome editing such as CRISPR/Cas9.